Independent AI audit and assessment for New Zealand organisations.

-New Zealand's light-touch approach to AI regulation sounds like freedom.
-In practice, it shifts the entire burden onto your organisation.
-Without the right controls, you face exposure you have not quantified.
+New Zealand's light-touch approach to AI regulation shifts the entire burden onto your organisation.
+Without the right controls, the exposure is unquantified, and the cost of catching up after a regulator asks is materially higher than building the framework first.

 81% of New Zealanders want AI regulation, yet only 6% know what actually exists.
 The gap between public expectation and current law creates reputational and legal exposure that most organisations have not quantified.